erossini/MAUILanguageDropdown/README.md

 A component for [MAUI](https://puresourcecode.com/tag/maui/) is to display a dropdown with languages.
 Include all the flags in SVG format and functions to get all language data.
 The Language Dropdown for MAUI is available on [NuGet](https://www.nuget.org/packages/PSC.Maui.Components.LanguageDropdown/) as a package to use in your non-commercial applications.
 If you would like to use it for commercial use, please send me a message.

+For more information about this component, please see my post on [PureSourceCode](https://puresourcecode.com/dotnet/maui/language-dropdown-for-maui/)

 ## Languages and flags

 | Culture Name                                | Abbreviation | Flag     | Parent   |